 I started with the number of images.
 One collection includes 5-8 images and up to 20 products.
 Each set will include ceramics, jewelry and textiles - this is a feature of the idea.

 We presented the Trypillia collection first, because it is more ancient.
 The second was Scythia, which appeared later.
 But there are many eras that art can tell us about.
 If you go back to the Cimmerians or to the times of Kyivan Rus, you can find interesting and inspiring things there, too.
-(The products are available on "It's Craft" website in the Community of Creators catalog - currently, ceramics, jewelry, and jewelry- https://itscraft.com.ua/spilnota-tvortsiv/)
+The products are available on "It's Craft" website in the Community of Creators catalog - currently, ceramics, jewelry, and jewelry- https://itscraft.com.ua/spilnota-tvortsiv/.
+Each collection is a reflection of a certain worldview, which is reflected in Ukrainian beliefs and traditions.

 Trypillians were farmers.
 The snake, the ox, the woman-owl, the tree of life, the meander and Trypillian ornaments, as well as the building and the ear of grain had sacred significance for them.
 They also had impractical objects at first glance - binoculars, or binoculars or trinoculars.
 Water or grain was passed through them during sacred rites.
 Perhaps this symbolized the exchange of energy.